SMUnlimited/AMAI/README.md

 - For linux/Mac some have been able to use WINE to use the command line scripts to install.

 ## Manual install
-- Especially for linux/Mac systems you can manually use the included `MPQEditor.exe` with WINE to install to a single map.
+- You can manually use the included `MPQEditor.exe` to install to a single map.
+- You can use this with WINE to install on linux/Mac systems too.
 - Copy contents of `Scripts/VER` folder to a `Scripts` directory in the map and the `Scripts/Blizzard.j` into the map under the same Scripts directory.

 ## Notes